 There are two main points every cyclist should keep in mind.
 The first is to recognize that there are thieves out there and that they know how to steal bicycles, even locked ones.
 So you’ve got to be alert and careful; a lot more about this in a minute.

 The other key point that’s rarely explained is that when a bicycle is stolen, it’s not a hopeless situation.
 While it may be unlikely that you’ll see your baby again, if you act fast and do the right things, there’s a reasonable chance of recovery.
-Bike Index (formerly known as Stolen Bicycle Registry) is an easy and free way to register your bike and increase the chances of finding it if it’s stolen (click below).
+Bike Index is an easy and free way to register your bike and increase the chances of finding it if it’s stolen (click below).

 How to keep your bicycle yours

 Believe it or not, the vast majority of stolen bicycles get that way because they weren’t locked.
 So, your first defense against theft is purchasing a quality lock and using it whenever you leave your ride unattended.
-Thieves usually ignore protected two wheelers because so many freebies are readily available.
+The safety of your cycle is very important.
+You can check an interesting article on bike locks and their features.
+Thieves actually usually ignore protected two wheelers because so many freebies are readily available.

 But don’t just slap on the lock any old which way.
 Bike thieves are the lowest of the low, but they’re not always stupid.
 They’ll get your machine or part of it, if you’re lazy about securing it.
-For example, most dirt and road rigs are equipped with quick-release wheels, which make it easy for crooks to swipe a very expensive chunk of your machine if you forget to lock the wheels (or the rest of the bicycle, if you only secure one wheel!).
+For example, most bicycles are equipped with easily removed wheels, which make it cake for crooks to swipe a very expensive chunk of your machine if you forget to lock the wheels (or the rest of the bicycle, if you only secure one wheel!).

-Likewise, if you wrap a cable around a parking meter, thieves can just lift the bicycle over the post’s top, toss your pride and joy in his truck/trunk and take it home where he can break off the lock at his leisure.
+Likewise, if you wrap a cable around a parking meter, thieves can just lift the bicycle over the post’s top, toss your pride and joy in their truck/trunk and take it home where they can break off the lock at their leisure.

 Speaking of parking meters, my favorite bike theft story involves the cyclist catching the thief in the act of taking his bicycle.
 Enraged, he knocks the bum down, unlocks his U-lock and then slides it around the creep’s neck and locks him to the parking meter!
 Even if it’s only an urban legend, it’s a sweet story to anyone who has had a bike stolen.